How does it work?

 It definitely isn’t a walk in the park; your alarm clock will sound at the first light of dawn.
 The pace of work is intense and the tasks to be performed can often be exhausting and repetitive.

-If you’re priority is making money, this might not be the best option for you – many working hostels charge extremely high prices.
+If your priority is making money, this might not be the best option for you – many working hostels charge extremely high prices.

 So, what are the positives of working on a farm?
 You’ll build great friendships with your farm colleagues!
 The relationships that are created in difficult times are extremely important.
 Also, the nightlife in a working hostel is a unique experience!